 The purchasing department will become involved with travel-related purchases only for obtaining quotes on charters.
 The state travel regulations are located at the following link: www.doa.la.gov/pages/OSP/travel/Index.aspx

 .
 Please contact the Travel Department at ext.
 5288 with any travel questions.

 The Administrative Accounting Department handles purchases with Petty Cash.
 The limit on petty cash is $100.00.
 This does not mean $100.00 per store.
 This means the total price for items needed cannot exceed $100.00.
 If the purchase is over $100.00, a purchase requisition must be entered.
 Petty cash cannot be used for food or services.

 Effective immediately the following procedures MUST be followed when a contract is required for a professional/personal or consulting service that cost $49,999.00 or less:

 - The Department negotiates the contract terms (payment terms, scope, etc.) with proposed contractor.

-- The professional services form is completed (copy attached) in triplicate and signed by the Department Head.
+- The professional services form is completed in triplicate and signed by the Department Head.
 A requisition for the service must be entered at this point.
 Once the requisition is approved and it is determined that there is sufficient budget, the contract is forwarded to the contractor for signature.
+McNeese Purchasing may accept scans of signatures or electronic signatures within our delegation of authority.
 Once all signatures are obtained, the contract is to be forwarded to the Purchasing Department (Box 92415).
 The requisition number must appear on the contract.
 The contract will be sent to the Payroll Department for approval.
 If all approvals are met, the contract will be processed.
 If McNeese has not previously done business with the contractor, a W-9 must be obtained from the contractor and submitted to Purchasing with the vendor request form.

 - The Purchase Order and a copy of the approved professional services contract will be released to the contractor.
 At this point work may begin.